troycomi/snakemake-training/5_config/README.md

 1. Single config file specified in the Snakefile.
 Invoke with just the profile option and commit to your VCS.
 Tag the commit with the date and any other important identifying information.
-When you need to see how a file was made, go back to VCS log and checkout the correct version.
+When you need to see how a file was made, go back to the VCS log and checkout the correct version.
 Update or remove tags that you don't keep/use.
 2. Multiple config files.
 Before running the pipeline, commit to VCS and record the hash either in the config file or as the config file's name.
    Move config file to the working directory and run snakemake with the profile and config file options.
 If you remake a directory, also remove the config.

 In simple workflows with a single config and Snakefile, either will work.
-When you incorporate subworkflows and multiple config files only option 1 may be viable.
+When you incorporate subworkflows and multiple config files only option 1 is viable.